DecentraLabsCom/Tokenomics/README.md

 # DecentraLabs Tokenomics

 **DecentraLabs** is a decentralized marketplace for accessing online/remote laboratories shared by educational and research institutions.
-This document outlines the tokenomics of the project and how the native token ($LAB) fuels the ecosystem.
+This document outlines the tokenomics of the project and how the native token ($LAB) will fuel the ecosystem.

 ## 🧩 Token Utility